mattppal/blog/src/content/blog/data-ai-ratings.md

 - Get into a super long line and end up in the wrong talk.
 - Get into a line where the talk reached capacity and I wasn't allowed in 😢.

-To the credit of the organizers, this was completely fixed on the second day, but I feel like this is something to have on day 1.
+To the credit of the organizers, this was completely fixed on the second day, but I feel like this is something to have on day one.

 Another observation: presentations not only had no standing room, but standing was entirely disallowed (fire code was blamed?).
 There's plenty of sitting at conferences, so it's nice to stand and watch a talk sometimes.
 Oh well 🤷‍♂️.